HsiangHung/Machine_Learning_Note/Bayesian_&_MCMC/README.md

 ### a.
 Binomial outcome

 First let's come back to the coin-flip problem; the outcome is either head or tail.
-The likelihood of each sample is a Bernoulli distribution (or entire dataset is a binomial distribution) [[Barnabás Póczos & Aarti Singh]][MLE, MAP, Bayes classifications]
+The likelihood of each sample is a Bernoulli distribution (or entire dataset is a binomial distribution) [[Barnabás Póczos & Aarti Singh]][MLE, MAP, Bayes classifications], [[Cross Validate: How to derive the likelihood function for binomial distribution for parameter estimation?]][How to derive the likelihood function for binomial distribution for parameter estimation?]

 <a href="http://www.codecogs.com/eqnedit.php?latex=P(D|\theta)&space;=&space;\prod_{i}P(d_i|\theta)&space;=&space;\theta^{N_H}(1-\theta)^{N_T}" target="_blank"><img src="http://latex.codecogs.com/gif.latex?P(D|\theta)&space;=&space;\prod_{i}P(d_i|\theta)&space;=&space;\theta^{N_H}(1-\theta)^{N_T}" title="P(D|\theta) = \prod_{i}P(d_i|\theta) = \theta^{N_H}(1-\theta)^{N_T}" /></a>

-Now suppose we observed data `X = {1,1,1,1,1,1}` and the sample comes from iid Bernoulli distribution, what is a good guess of `θ`?
+**Question**: suppose we observed data `X = {1,1,1,1,1,1}` and the sample comes from iid Bernoulli distribution, what is a good guess of `θ`?

 #### MLE